JannineMeier/BAA_documentation/chapters/6 evaluation/_index.typ

 In short, while machine learning offers exciting opportunities to enhance research integrity, it must be handled with care, humility, and a deep respect for the real-world impact its predictions may have.
 == Error Analysis (here?, opt.)

+== Temporal Bias Evaluation

+== Objective

+To evaluate whether the performance of the logistic regression model is influenced by the publication year of scientific articles, we tested for the presence of *temporal bias* in the dataset.
+The aim was to investigate whether a model trained on papers from one time period generalizes poorly to papers from other periods.
+This is important because retracted publications may exhibit different patterns over time due to evolving scientific standards, language use, citation behavior, and metadata structure.

+== Methodology

+The dataset contains a `Year` column, which we used to define three targeted time-based splits:

+#table(
+  columns: 5,
+  align: left,
+  [Split Name], [Training Period], [Testing Period], [Description], [Label], [Recent → Old], [2019–2024], [Before 2019], [Train on recent papers], [A], [Old → Recent], [Before 2015], [2015–2024], [Train on early papers], [B], [2010+ → -2010], [2010–2024], [Before 2010], [Train on modern data], [C], )

+Each split was vectorized using TF-IDF on the combined `FullText`, then combined with numerical features including handcrafted features, semantic embeddings, citation statistics, metadata, and binarized author/institution indicators.
+Hyperparameter tuning was performed with Optuna, and final evaluations were based on accuracy, ROC AUC, confusion matrices, and class-wise precision, recall, and F1 scores.

+== Results

+#table(
+  columns: 6,
+  align: left,
+  [Split], [Accuracy], [ROC AUC], [Recall (Class 1)], [Recall (Class 0)], [Interpretation], [A], [0.9015], [0.9980], [1.00], [0.84], [Overpredicts fraud in old data], [B], [0.8753], [0.9901], [0.78], [0.99], [Misses fraud in newer data],
+  [C], [0.9782], [0.9975], [1.00], [0.96], [Strong generalization to older papers],
+)

+== Interpretation

+*Split A:* The model trained on recent papers performs well overall, but shows reduced recall for class 0 (non-retracted papers) on older documents.
+This leads to a high false positive rate.
+The likely cause is that papers from earlier periods differ in structure, terminology, or metadata availability compared to recent ones.
+This indicates a *temporal bias toward newer writing styles*.

+*Split B:* The model trained on older data struggles to detect retracted papers in newer years, as reflected by a significantly lower recall for class 1 (retracted papers).
+This suggests a potential *concept drift*, where the linguistic or structural features of fraudulent papers have changed over time.

+*Split C:* Interestingly, this split demonstrates very strong performance despite testing on data from before 2010.
+This implies that the training data from 2010 onward already includes sufficient diversity to generalize well.
+However, the relatively small test set in this split may also contribute to this result and should be interpreted cautiously.

+== Conclusion

+These experiments confirm that the model exhibits *temporal sensitivity*, with significantly different performance depending on the training and testing periods.
+This underlines the importance of adopting *time-aware validation strategies*, explicitly modeling *temporal context*, or retraining models periodically in production settings to maintain robustness over time.
+Future work should explore the integration of temporal features and dynamic sampling methods to mitigate these effects.